Wednesday, August 22, 2018

 “I am honest and compassionate to a fault at times.
 I am also stubborn.
 I will not give up on my patients as long as they will allow me to serve them,” Dr. Cochran said.

 Aside from his job, Dr. Cochran likes to travel to either Ireland or his childhood home in Colorado, hang out with his wife and two sons, read, draw, and do anything outdoors, including hunting, fishing, mountain climbing, camping and backpacking.

-The two surgeons will be joined at Neurosurgery Associates by physician assistant Veronia E. Worrell, PA-C, PhD.
+The two surgeons will be joined at Neurosurgery Associates by physician assistant Veronica E. Worrell, PA-C, PhD.